waleung1231/roboticflower/README.md

 ## How Does It Work?

+**Note**: Before getting this project to work, please read the [requirements](#requirements) below.

-The concept of the project is fairly simple - honestly straightfoward - you look at
+The concept of the project is fairly simple - honestly straightfoward -

 ## Requirements (if you want to have your own robotic flower):
 ### Hardware